2018 Bennion Teachers' Workshop - Revolution, Representation, Propaganda:

 - Participants will collaborate in a cumulative project to create an educational resource website on comparative Atlantic Revolutions.

-Dr. William Klooster, Keynote Scholar, Professor at Clark University and author of one of the workshop's main texts, Revolutions in the Atlantic World: A Comparative History
+Dr. Wim Klooster, Keynote Scholar, Professor at Clark University and author of one of the workshop's main texts, Revolutions in the Atlantic World: A Comparative History

 Dr. Robert Olwell, Jefferson historian who has used the "Reacting to the Past" platform in classes at the University of Texas at Austin